crux/crux.github.io/_projects/drops.md

 <!--end-of-excerpt-->
 I put a first [post online in 2006], by that time it was already untouched and a couple of years old.
-I guess that counts as **really OLD!** Coming from computer graphics land I was frustrated with C++, X11 and OpenGL and intersted in playing with dynamic javascript for full-screen, better say full window, display.
+I guess that counts as **really OLD!** Coming from computer graphics land I was frustrated with C++, X11 and OpenGL and interested in playing with dynamic javascript for full-screen, better say full window, display.
 The stuff above is an embedded `IFrame`, you can link to the _original_ [full page here].

-I can't exactly say as the machines and the site no longer exist but I would date my little javascript experiment to 2001.
+I can't exactly say, as the machines and the site no longer exist, but I would date my little javascript experiment to 2001.
 Around that time I realized Javascript was one of the most misunderstood languages and fell in love with it.
-Which is for why I tried really really hard writing clean code, something basically unheard in javascript land, a time of `marquee` tags and javascript clocks.
+Which is for why I tried really really hard writing clean code, something basically unheard in javascript land, a time of `<marquee>` tags and javascript clocks.
 Flash ruled, and I hated Flash.

 [full page here]: /drops